jswladitya/prisma/Docs.md

-- ` npx prisma init ` -> to initilize prisma migrations, schema

-OR

-- ` npx prisma init --datasource-provider postgresql` -> to initilize prisma migrations, schema and database
+1.  ` npx prisma init OR npx prisma init --datasource-provider postgresql` -> to initilize prisma migrations, schema AND database

-- ` npx prisma migrate ` -> if done some modifications or created the new schema | updates the prisma client code (all the code required to interact with database)
+2. ` npx prisma migrate ` -> this will keep database upto date with the schema if done some modifications or created the new schema | we need prisma client first before migrate

-- ` npm i @prisma/client OR npx prisma generate ` -> we need client just after prisma init , it deals with interact with the database
+3. ` npm i @prisma/client OR npx prisma generate ` -> it deals with interact with the database, write queries